 There are a lot of people who benefit from the Weight Watchers diet plan, and as we said, it all comes down to your personal preference.

-We liked the easy and simple system of 21 Day Fix and how it teaches you the important lesson of self-control and self-discipline.
+Bottom Line We liked (and slightly preferred) the easy and simple system of 21 Day Fix and how it teaches you the important lesson of self-control and self-discipline.
 We also like the way the exercises are designed to fit seamlessly with a healthy diet.